Linuxfabrik/monitoring-plugins/check-plugins/grassfish-licenses/README.md

 **Compatibility:**

+* Cross-platform

+**Important Notes:**

 * Tested with Grassfish API v1.12

-**Important Notes:**

 * May take more than 10 seconds to execute depending on the API response time.
 Consider increasing `--timeout` if needed.